mhazen/lotrivia/README.txt

 Scores window, or just the top three by clicking "Top 3".

+License: Content rights are reserved, but feel free to use my code for other projects if you find it useful, and provide credit where due.

 Feedback:
 Please report bugs on this plugin's page at lotrointerface.com.
 Please send comments or questions, corrections to questions, or any questions/answers you would like me to add to the game to me through a private message at the same site.
 Thanks for your input, and enjoy!
 -Carentil

+Version History:

+11/25/2013: v1.0.25 - First public release to lotrointerface.com

 ----
 Question content is Copyright 2013, Carentil of Windfola.